|

 Becquerel per cm2: 7.5 Bq/cm2

 Following the tsunami caused by the Tohoku earthquake in 2011, the Fukushima Daiichi nuclear power facility erupted in a steam explosion, dispersing radiation materials into the air and waters.
-Some Pacific Northwest locals were worried about the consequences of radioactive materials because their area is on the Kuroshio Current's ocean current path.
+Some Pacific Northwest locals were worried about the consequences of radioactive materials because their area is on the Kuroshio Current's path of the North Pacific Gyre.
 Thus, every time we assessed marine debris research at Ocean Shores for six years, starting in 2012, we also took our radiation detectors and independently recorded radiation levels.
-Fortunately, throughout our survey time, data above the average radiation level were not found, and we did not ask an expert from the state's organization to do another study.
+Fortunately, our survey results were within the EPA's regulatory limits and were always within the safe levels of radiation guidelines.
+We did not find any above-average radiation levels, so we did not need to report or ask an expert from the state's organization to study further.

 This photo is valuable in that it explains the relationship between drifting debris and marine life, including plankton, in a way that is a typical visual aid with a strong impact.